alorence/django-modern-rpc/docs/config/settings.rst

 MODERNRPC_HANDLERS
 ^^^^^^^^^^^^^^^^^^

 List of handler classes used by default in ``RpcServer`` instances.
-If you overridden a handler class, you may need to specify its dotted path here to use it automatically.
+If you have overridden a handler class, you may need to specify its dotted path here to use it automatically.

 :Default:   ``["modernrpc.jsonrpc.handler.JsonRpcHandler", "modernrpc.xmlrpc.handler.XmlRpcHandler"]``